PragerU

-The Prager University Foundation, known as PragerU, is an American 501(c)(3) nonprofit advocacy group and media organization that creates content promoting conservative and capitalist viewpoints on various political, economic, and sociological topics.
+The Prager University Foundation, known as PragerU, is an American 501(c)(3) nonprofit advocacy group and media organization that creates content promoting conservative and pro-capitalist viewpoints on various political, economic, and sociological topics.
 It was co-founded in 2009 by screenwriter Allen Estrin and talk show host Dennis Prager.
 Despite the name including the word "university", it is not an academic institution and does not confer degrees.

 PragerU's videos have contained misleading or factually incorrect information on slavery and racism in the United States, immigration, and the history of fascism.
 PragerU has been further accused of promoting racism, sexism and anti-LGBT politics.

-PragerU is used as supplemental education material in public schools in eight states.
+PragerU is used as supplemental education material in public schools in eight states: Florida, Texas, Oklahoma, Montana, Louisiana, New Hampshire, Arizona, and South Carolina.